blakelapierre/wiyc/README.md

 The Pulsar API server requires MongoDB and memcached.
 To help automate the proper startup of these components, the ./data directory is provided.

-It contains a script "start" that will Kill all running mongod and memcached processes, then start a new pair with the configuration found in the ./data directory:
+It contains a script "start" that will Kill all running mongod and memcached processes, then start a new pair with the configuration found in the ./data directory.
+If you choose not to run MongoDB as root (advised), then you *must* kill any existing mongod and memcached services that are started by the system at boot or by the administrator as permission to kill them will be denied otherwise.

 ```
 cd pulsarcms/data